Damon-Martin/x86-Assembly/README.md

 # x86-Assembly

-Doing arithmetic on an array using pointers
+Doing arithmetic on an array using pointers iteratively using general purpose and purposed registers